Towards Verified Artificial Intelligence: Principles for Verified AI

-However, due to the undecidability of verification in most instances and the challenge of environment modeling, we believe it will be difficult, if not impossible, to synthesize correct-by-construction AI-based systems in many scenarios.
-Autonomous driving is one such application domain.
-In such cases, we believe design-time verification must be combined with run-time verification and recovery techniques.
+{\em Run-Time Assurance:} Due to the undecidability of verification in most instances and the challenge of environment modeling, we believe it will be difficult, if not impossible, to synthesize correct-by-construction AI-based systems or to formally verify correct operation without making restrictive assumptions.
+Therefore, design-time verification must be combined with {\em run-time assurance}, i.e., run-time verification and mitigation techniques.
 For example, the Simplex technique~\cite{sha2001using} provides one approach to combining a complex, but error-prone module with a safe, formally-verified backup module.
-Recent techniques for combining design-time and run-time assurance methods (e.g.,~\cite{schierman2015runtime,desai-rv17}) can be leveraged to design a robust system.
+Recent techniques for combining design-time and run-time assurance methods (e.g.,~\cite{schierman2015runtime,desai-rv17,desai-dsn19}) have shown how unverified components, including those based on AI and ML, can be wrapped within a runtime assurance framework to provide guarantees of safe operation.
+However, the problems of extracting environment assumptions and synthesizing them into runtime monitors (e.g., as described for introspective environment modeling~\cite{seshia-rv19}) and devising runtime mitigation strategies remain a largely unsolved problem.